How to Write an Analytical Essay: 5 Steps, Examples & Topics

 3. How long should an analytical essay be?

-The length varies depending on the assignment, but a typical college-level analytical essay ranges from 500 to 1,500 words, or five to seven paragraphs.
-More complex topics may require additional paragraphs.
+Length depends on the assignment, but many college analytical essays are 500 to 1,500 words or five to seven paragraphs.

 4. How can I improve my analytical writing?